parentingteensandtweens.com

 And I look down at these boots and think it must be tough to get something you love only to have it not fit one day when you go to put them on.
 How awkward must it be to try to adjust to a new body that seemingly changed overnight?

 The start of the teen years in our house has been rough, and I think sometimes I get so annoyed by her behavior that I lose a little bit of my compassion, too.
-It’s hard to ignore the messy rooms and the snarky comments and the emotional roller coaster we all have to ride with her some days.
+It’s hard to ignore the messy bedroom and the snarky comments and the emotional roller coaster we all have to ride with her some days.

 But these boots are a great reminder that while there are so many changes I have to deal with as a parent to a teenager–that actually being a teenager can be pretty tough, too.